 Some merchant service providers and acquirers (that rent out card machines for businesses) accept registered charities, but these packages require commitment and ongoing fees.
 The deal might therefore not be great for those taking payments irregularly.

-That said, the transaction fees can be competitive if you take a certain amount of donations over at least 12-18 months.
-So for steady charities, such as a fixed shop or local organisation, this type of provider would make sense.
+That said, the transaction fees can be competitive if you take a certain amount of payments over at least 12-18 months.
+So for steady charities, such as a fixed shop, café, club or local organisation, this type of provider would make sense.

 Some charities also prefer the high-end card machine models offered by merchant service providers, instead of an inexpensive card reader.